soxueren/atsd/api/network/README.md

 |s|int|UNIX seconds since 1970-01-01T00:00:00Z|
 |d|string|[ISO 8601 date format](/api/data/date-format.md).
 Supported formats:<br>UTC timezone (Z) = yyyy-MM-dd'T'HH:mm:ss[.SSS]'Z', for example 2016-06-09T16:15:04.005Z<br>Timezone offset = yyyy-MM-dd'T'HH:mm:ss[.SSS]±hh:mm, for example 2016-06-09T12:15:04.005-04:00<br>Time zone +hh:mm is ahead of UTC and timezone -hh:mm is behind UTC.|

+Date limits:

-* Minimum time that can be stored in the database is 1970-01-01T00:00:00.001 UTC.
+* Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 millisecond from Epoch time.
-* Maximum date that can be specified in ISO format is 9999-12-31T23:59:59.999 UTC.
+* Maximum date that can be stored by the database is **2106-02-07T07:28:14.999Z**, or 4294970894999 milliseconds from Epoch time.
-* If timestamp field in seconds or milliseconds is less than or equal 0, or if it's empty in case of d: prefix, the time is set to server's current time.
+* If timestamp field in seconds or milliseconds is negative, or if it's empty in case of `d:` prefix or if `d:`date is earlier than 1970-01-01T00:00:00.000Z, the time is set to server's current time.
 * If timestamp field is not specified, time is set to current server time.

 ### Number Formatting